Severity of Pennsylvania Criminal Mischief Charge

 Grading and Penalties for Criminal Mischief

-In Pennsylvania, a charge of criminal mischief alleges that a person caused damage to property, and the severity of penalties for a Criminal Mischief conviction is primarily based upon the value of the property that was damaged.
-The grading of a Criminal Mischief charge can range from a relatively low level summary offense all the way to a felony offense.
-While summary offenses are not as severe as misdemeanor or felony offenses, summary convictions can appear on background searches that are often conducted by private employers and even landlords.
+A charge of criminal mischief alleges that a person caused damage to property.
+The severity of a Pennsylvania criminal mischief charge is primarily based upon the value of the property that was damaged, ranging from as low as a summary offense to a misdemeanor to a felony.
+While summary offenses are not as severe as misdemeanor or felony offenses, summary convictions can appear on background searches that are often conducted by private employers and even landlords, so convictions of even minor offenses can have an impact on a person’s ability to get a job.
+Pennsylvania classifies criminal mischief as:

 - Third Degree Felony – maximum sentence of 7 years in jail and a $15,000.00 fine – if the value of the loss or damage exceeds $5,000.00 or if the damage causes a “substantial interruption or impairment of public communication”